-The Rice Seminars Program is an initiative of the Dean of Humanities, funded by the Humanities Research Center and the School of Humanities.
-The Seminars are designed to promote humanistic research, broadly understood, by bringing together a select group of scholars to study a common theme from several disciplinary perspectives.
-The most visible goal of the seminar will be scholarly publications by the participants, including an edited book to which all participants will contribute.
-Equally important but less visible will be the creation of international and interdisciplinary scholarly communities that will outlive the seminar itself.
-After the year in residence, seminar participants will attend two follow-up meetings over the next year primarily aimed towards completing the book publication or some other appropriate outcome.
-The topic of the Rice Seminars will change every year.
+The Rice Seminars are designed to promote humanistic research, broadly understood.
+They bring together a select group of Rice faculty members, visiting scholars, and Rice graduate students to study a common theme from several disciplinary perspectives.
+The most visible goal of the seminar is a scholarly publication to which all participants will contribute.
+Equally important but less visible is the creation of international and interdisciplinary scholarly communities that will outlive the seminar itself.
+The topic of the Rice Seminars changes each year.

 For more information about the Rice Seminars, please contact Lauren Kleinschmidt at firstname.lastname@example.org